ICI3D/DAIDD/schedule/time10.md

 - Submit your **final slide** via teams
     - Include your research question and model diagram on a single page in a PDF document
 - Video lecture (optional): [Use of models in public health decision-making II: COVID-19 Scenario Modeling Hub Webinar](http://www.youtube.com/watch?v=LowxocbVzmQ) (Faculty research presentation) ((__tbd__))
+		* Current link is apparently to Becky et al. (MIDAS)

 **_Special session (NA)_ 22:00-23:30**